Rob Sorrenti: Documentaries

+In 2021, Sorrenti documented former U.S. President Barack Obama at the COP26 United Nations Climate Change Conference in Glasgow.

 In 2019, Sorrenti directed and produced Ocean Unite's 30x30 environmental campaign film.
 The film is narrated by Sir David Attenborough and features Sir Richard Branson and Shailene Woodley.
 The film premiered when David Attenborough was awarded the 2019 Chatham House Prize by Her Majesty The Queen.

 In 2018, Sorrenti directed the story of The Kodiak Queen, a decorated WWII warship that survived Pearl Harbor, transformed into an artificial reef and dive site by Richard Branson.
 Narrated by Kate Winslet, the film reminds us of the momentous task that lies ahead in restoring the British Virgin Islands after the destruction of Hurricane Irma.
 It is currently on the film festival circuit and has been officially selected for over 20 film festivals, winning numerous awards including the ‘Green Planet Award Grand Prize Short’ at the Rhode Island International Film Festival and ‘Best of Show’ at the Impact Doc Awards (2019).

 In 2017 Sorrenti created a charity film with Kate Winslet, showing the destruction Hurricane Irma inflicted on the British Virgin Islands.

 In 2015, he made Ed Miliband A Portrait, a personal portrayal of Ed Miliband and his journey to becoming the Labour Party's candidate for Britain's prime minister.
 Commissioned by Labour and Oscar-nominated director Paul Greengrass, the documentary launched the party's 2015 election campaign.

 In 2012, Sorrenti was commissioned by the London Organising Committee of the Olympic and Paralympic Games (LOCOG) and opening ceremony producer Stephen Daldry to make Spirit of the Olympics, a film about the London Olympics.

 In 2004 Sorrenti produced and directed The Real Billy Elliot Diaries.
 The documentary tells the story of the three boys chosen to play Billy in Billy Elliot the Musical, composed by Elton John.
 The show was broadcast on ITV1.